Development regulations

 Planning for bushfire protection

 The NSW Rural Fires Service document titled Planning for Bush Fire Protection (PBP) provides the framework for development located on bushfire prone land in NSW.
-From 1 March 2020, PBP 2019 will replace PBP 2006.
+From 1 March 2020, PBP 2019 has replaced PBP 2006.

 All development on bushfire prone land must meet the requirements of PBP 2019, unless the consent authority has consulted with the NSW Rural Fire Service.
 A bushfire safety authority, under section 100B of the Rural Fires Act 1997, must be obtained from the NSW Rural Fire Service for subdivision and special fire protection developments on bushfire prone land.